-The growing sophistication of the international tax environment, driven by OECD standards and reinforced by the BEPS (Base Erosion and Profit Shifting) project, has led Chinese tax authorities to adopt a more proactive and rigorous stance on related-party transactions.
-In this context, proper transfer pricing documentation becomes not only a regulatory requirement, but also a fundamental tool for tax management and risk mitigation.
+The growing sophistication of the international tax environment, driven by OECD standards and reinforced by the actions of the BEPS (Base Erosion and Profit Shifting) project, has led Chinese tax authorities to adopt a more proactive and thorough stance on related-party transactions.
+In this case, proper Transfer Pricing documentation is a regulatory requirement and fundamental for tax management and risk mitigation.

-The State Taxation Administration (STA) has intensified its audits and requirements, requesting more detailed, consistent, and justified documentation.
-This situation requires companies—especially those with multinational structures—to understand local expectations, adopt appropriate methodologies, and document their internal policies in accordance with the arm’s length principle.
+The State Taxation Administration (STA) of China has intensified audits and requirements, demanding more detailed, consistent, and supporting documentation.
+This situation requires companies—especially those with multinational structures—to understand local expectations, adopt appropriate methodologies, and document their internal policies according to the Arm’s Length Principle.

-This article analyzes best practices in preparing transfer pricing documentation in China in accordance with current requirements, providing specific technical guidance for companies seeking to strengthen their compliance and transparency with the Chinese tax authority.
+This article discusses best practices for preparing Transfer Pricing documentation in China, offering specific technical guidance for companies aiming to enhance their compliance and transparency with the Chinese tax authorities.

 1. Regulatory Framework and Formal Obligations

-The transfer pricing documentation system in China is based on a three-tier approach, inspired by the recommendations of the OECD’s Action Plan 13, but adapted to local conditions.
+The Transfer Pricing documentation system in China is based on a three-tier approach, inspired by the OECD’s Action Plan 13 recommendations but adapted to local conditions.

-Required when the multinational group to which the Chinese entity belongs has consolidated global revenues exceeding RMB 1 billion in the previous fiscal year.
+It is required when the multinational group to which the Chinese entity belongs has consolidated global revenues exceeding RMB 1,000 million in the previous fiscal year.

 Required if the taxpayer’s related-party transactions in China exceed: